About the Retirement Corpus Calculator

 Important Note

 Retirement planning involves many variables — healthcare costs, lifestyle changes, tax implications, and unexpected events — that this calculator cannot fully model.
-Results are projections based on constant inflation and return assumptions; real-world figures will differ.
 A safe withdrawal rate of 3–4% of corpus per year is a common rule of thumb.
 We strongly recommend consulting a certified financial planner to build a personalised retirement strategy.